breathe-doc/breathe/testsuite/source/directives.rst

    If you do not specify this option you will not get any information about the class members, just the general class documentation.
-If you provide it without arguments, then Breathe adds all the public (or others - see sections option below) members and their documentation.
+If you provide it without arguments, then Breathe adds all the public members and their documentation.
 If you specify it with **comma separated** arguments, then Breathe will treat the arguments as names of members and provide documentation for only those members that have been named.

-   If you don't add the 'sections' option, only the public members will be listed.
+   The default behaviour of adding the public members can be customised using the ``sections`` option.

-   This is the same if you add the 'sections' option without further information.
+``sections``
-   Else, you can add a comma-separated list of information.
-Each element of this list is a string desribing the section to display (wildcards allowed).
-For instance, if you want to display the all protected and public members, attributes... write ``:sections: public*,protected*
+   Designed to specialise the default behaviour of the ``members`` option.
+You can specify a comma-separated list of sections to be included if no specific members are named.
+The list can accept wildcards.
+For instance, if you want to display the all protected and public members, functions, etc, then specify ``:sections: public*, protected*``

 ::